Skip to main content

 The organisation you will be working through may have travel and health insurance to cover you while you are abroad.
 Check what you are covered for and if you need to take out any additional policies.

 While you are away, try and keep regular contact with the charity or organisation you are volunteering through and make sure they know where to find you in case of an emergency.
-This will help you find out about any changes in the country that may affect your safety or health.
+This will help you learn about any changes in the country that may affect your safety or health.

 If you are concerned about the situation in a country, keep in contact with the British consul in the area.
 Wherever you choose to volunteer, enjoy the experience as it can be fun as well as rewarding.